Year 9 into Year 10

 You must choose either Social Studies or Te Reo Māori (or ESOL if directed by your Dean)

-Rule 3: You must choose four general courses that add up to 4 terms and two backups
+Rule 3: You must choose five general courses and two backups

-Optional general courses are taken for one term - SchoolPoint will allow you to choose FOUR of these.
+Optional general courses are mostly taken for one term (unless indicated) - SchoolPoint will allow you to choose FIVE of these.

 It is strongly recommended that students choose at least one Arts and one Technology subject.